 Not all activities, operations and entities will survive.
-It may be in the public interest for some of them to cease.
 Without renewal, regeneration and continuing relevance some of them will come to a natural end (McConnachie, 2017).
 New challenges are likely to arise.
-Inter-generational differences of experience and perspective may lead to conflict.
-Younger generations will be adversely affected by a failure to address climate change issues, yet in some countries their economic leverage is less than their parents, and often they have been less likely to vote.
+Intergenerational differences of experience and perspective may lead to conflict.
+Younger generations will be adversely affected by a failure to address environmental and climate change issues, yet in some countries they have much less economic leverage than their parents and grandparents, and they are often less likely to vote.
 Could they be energised to form a stronger lobby?
 Might customers and other stakeholder communities disaggregate into groups with widely differing views of the way ahead?
 Are there options that might appeal to some of them?

 Much of what happens tomorrow will depend upon the sensitivity of today's directors to shifting stakeholder concerns.
 Could values change?
 Will more people seek and gain the approval of their peers by adopting lifestyles and consumption habits that make fewer demands upon scarce natural capital?
 As automation, expert systems and 3D printing allow people to design and produce locally what they need, will the long championed transition from large bureaucratic organisations to more flexible and responsive networks of relationships be speeded up (Coulson-Thomas, 1992)?
 Will people think in terms of fulfilling activities rather than jobs?
-Involvement in many of the creative arts is more sustainable than the purchase of many manufactured and processed products (Coulson-Thomas, 2017d).
+Involvement in many of the creative arts is more sustainable than the purchase of many manufactured and processed products (Coulson-Thomas, 2017b).
 Will we see a renaissance of local and community arts and craft activities?

 How we use our time may change.
 Technological developments such as artificial intelligence, drones and robotics may reduce the requirement for many contemporary jobs (Ford, 2015).
 A new generation of social entrepreneurs may inspire and lead social enterprises and projects like Bridges of Sports, which aims to create a sustainable sports ecosystem across India.
-Unlike a polluting vehicle, arts and sporting activities can have positive externalities, and audiences and spectators as well as practitioners can participate.
+Unlike a polluting vehicle, arts and sporting activities can have positive externalities, as audiences and spectators as well as practitioners can participate.
 A whole community can follow and take pride in a local creative artist, sportsman, sportswoman or team.
 Simply watching and enjoying can be much less demanding of scarce resources than other forms of consumption and more uplifting.